Bybit Review 2026: Safety, Fees, KYC, Withdrawals, Features & Risks

 Trading fee disclosure, tier schedules, and any related policy notes in the profile.

-Base maker and taker fees are not listed.
+Base maker and taker fees are listed at 10.00 / 10.00 bps.

 Publicly documented incident history in our current dataset.